-- Reorder To Level lets you modify the amount of product a purchase order will aim to restock your inventory level to.
+- Reorder To Level lets you modify the amount of product to which a purchase order will aim to restock your inventory level.

 - Inventory On Order shows the present amount of the product that has already been ordered, but not yet received.

-- For Orders: shows the number of inventory items on order to fulfill sales orders.
+- For Orders: shows the number of inventory items on backorder to fulfill sales orders.

 - To Order shows the number of items of a SKU required to be ordered in order to fulfill sales orders.